- 1 5 Components of a City Road

 4. Traffic Lane

 The carriageway constructed for a single line of traffic movement is called a traffic lane.
 The lane width is determined on the basis of the width of the vehicle and the minimum side clearance for safety.

-When the side clearance is increased up to a certain limit there is an increase in operating speed of vehicles and hence an increase in capacity of the traffic lane.
-The width of carriageway depends on the width of the traffic lane and the number of lanes.
+When the side clearance is increased up to a certain limit there is an increase in the operating speed of vehicles and hence an increase in the capacity of the traffic lane.
+The width of the carriageway depends on the width of the traffic lane and the number of lanes.